-Since May began, I have been slacking off at work.
-All of a sudden, I was feeling down.
-I became weary replying to the status of this project.
-I went through the first week, basically sticking to my bed and staring outside my window.
+I have been slacking off at work since May began.
+I was feeling down all of a sudden.
+I became weary of responding to the status of this project.
+I have been through the first week, basically sticking to my bed and staring out of my window.

-In the past months, I have been doing the best that I can burning through eight or more hours every day working at home.
-Work doesn’t end when the shift does. #WorkInQuarantine is really tough.
+In the past few months, I have been doing the best that I can, burning for eight or more hours every day working at home.
+Work does not end when the shift does. #WorkInQuarantine is very tough.
 I am overwhelmed by the demands, hazy about assigned tasks, and confused about our current work from home situation.
-I feel somewhat demotivated and lost enthusiasm at work.
+I feel a little demotivated and lost enthusiasm at work.

-Read Also: A Day in My Life During Quarantine
+Read : A Day in My Life During Quarantine

-I slack off not because I am lazy or couldn’t care less about work or being productive.
+I slack off not because I am lazy or could not care less about work or being productive.
 It is hard to do your best when you are mentally and physically exhausted.
-With the current situation outbreak, keeping up good health has gotten important.
-Everyone has mental health.
-Mental well-being is just as important as physical.
-And taking care of your health is essential.
+With the current situation outbreak, maintaining good health has become important.
+Our mental well-being is just as important as our physical.
+It is essential to take care of our health.

-Staying active may help us feel better.
-I started jumping rope a few days ago.
-Jumping rope doesn’t require any expensive equipment.
+A couple of days ago, I started jumping again.
+Staying active can make us feel a lot better.
+Jumping rope does not require any expensive equipment.
 All you need is a jump rope, space, and sneakers.
-We can’t do many activities that will help moderate our stress and anxiety.
-This physical activity wonders our mood, improves our sleep, decreases strain, and lifts our confidence.
+We cannot do a lot of things that will help moderate our stress and anxiety.
+This physical activity does wonders about our mood; it improves our sleep, it reduces strain, and it makes us feel better.
 Jumping rope is not just about exercise; it is also about fun, as told by many.

-Also, I try to maintain as many of my routines as possible, getting outdoors for daily doses of sunlight and fresh air.
-Establishing these routines filled with healthy habits is a great way to move more efficiently through your day.
+Also, I try to keep as many of my routines as possible, getting outdoors for daily doses of sunlight and fresh air.
+Establishing these healthy habit-filled routines is a great way to make our day more efficient.

 It is OK to cut ourselves some slack.
-Learn to stop being so hard on yourself.
-You are doing better than you think.
+Learn to stop being so hard on yourself once in a while.
+We are doing a lot better than you think.